krishnazawar26/Smart-Traffic-Management-Using-AI-Analytics/README.md

 This Smart Traffic Management leverages real-time data from sensors/cameras and historical traffic patterns to dynamically adjust traffic signal timings, predict congestion, and optimize vehicle flow across intersections based on AI Analytics

+# 🔍 Overview

+Urban traffic congestion leads to increased travel time, pollution, and fuel consumption.
+This Smart Traffic Management System (STMS) leverages real-time data from sensors/cameras and historical traffic patterns to dynamically adjust traffic signal timings, predict congestion, and optimize vehicle flow across intersections.

+This solution aims to make city transportation smarter, safer, and more efficient using modern technologies such as machine learning, IoT, and real-time web interfaces.

 # Features :
 ✅ Dynamic Signal Control
     Adjusts traffic light durations based on real-time vehicle density at each lane.